syncfusion-content/maui-docs/MAUI/DateTimePicker/customizations.md

 {% endtabs %}

 ### Customization of footer
-You can customize the footer text style and background color of the `Date Time Picker` using the [TextStyle] and [Background] properties of the [FooterView].
+You can customize the footer text style and background color of the `Date Time Picker` using the [TextStyle] and [Background] properties of the [PickerFooterView].

 {% tabs %}
 {% highlight xaml tabtitle="XAML" %}

 <picker:SfDateTimePicker x:Name="picker" >